Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/1-getting-started.rst

 .. note::

-   - QSPI/SD were tested on VCK190/VMK180 ES1 boards.
+   - QSPI/SD were tested on VCK190/VMK180 Production boards.
    - OSPI/eMMC were tested on VCK190 and VMK180 RevB production boards.
    - OSPI and eMMC boot modes are only supported on the VCK190 and VMK180 RevB production boards.